Bugatti Divo: Performance

 The car is 8.0 seconds quicker than the Chiron around the Nardò test track according to the manufacturer and generates 456 kg of downforce at top speed, 90 kg more than the Chiron.
 The top speed is, however, reduced to 236 mph, owing to the extra drag produced by the aerodynamic elements and due to excessive pressure on the tyres resulting from a lower ride height.
 Power output is unchanged from the Chiron, with 1103 kW at 6,700 rpm and 1600 Nm of torque at from 2,000 to 6,000 rpm.
 Acceleration from 0–100 km/h is also unchanged from the Chiron at 2.4 seconds but the Divo has a higher lateral acceleration (1.6 g vs 1.5 g in the Chiron).
 The Divo lacks the top speed mode unlocked with a special key as present on the Chiron.

 Production

 The production of the Divo is limited to 40 units and the car will be built alongside the Chiron at the Bugatti factory.
-All of the 40 cars were pre-sold before the public debut to Chiron owners through special invitation by the dealers.
+All of the 40 cars were pre-sold before the public debut to Chiron owners through special invitations from dealers.
 The Bugatti Divo sold out in its first day of availability.
 In April 2020, Divo entered its final phase of testing with deliveries beginning later in the year.
 The first car was delivered in August 2020.
-On July 23, 2021 the last Bugatti Divo was produced.
+On July 23, 2021, the last Bugatti Divo was produced.